 From vodka infusions to liqueurs, there are many ways to get the sweet taste of strawberries into your drinks year-round.
 Come spring, you will notice the produce market explode with the berries and this is the perfect time to play with a few homemade mixers like this strawberry syrup.

-Stepping beyond strawberries, this simple syrup recipe can be adapted for other fruits as well.
+Stepping beyond strawberries, this simple syrup recipe can be adapted to other fruits.
 The process is the same and once you learn how to make one fruit syrup, the rest is easy.

 - Muddle the strawberries to release the juice.